JitseB/NPCLib/README.md

 **[Click here](https://github.com/JitseB/NPCLib/blob/master/DOCUMENTATION.md) for an elaborate explanation on how to use NPCLib in your next project.**

+### Versioning
+For NPCLib I use the follow versioning system:
+* 1.x.x: Where the 1 indicates the major version of the library.
+When this number changes, it's highly likely there're big API changes.
+* x.1.x: Where the 1 indicates the minor version of the library.
+When this number changes, a feature is added or a high priority bug is fixed.
+* x.x.1: Where the 1 indicates another minor version of the library.
+When this number changes, a small bug has been fixed.

 ### Building your own version

 1. [Download](https://github.com/JitseB/NPCLib/archive/master.zip) or clone this repository.